cashapp/logquacious/README.md

 Logquacious (lq) is a fast and simple log viewer written by Square.

-It currently only supports talking to ElasticSearch with plans on adding more backend support.
+It currently only supports talking to ElasticSearch, however the storage/indexing backend is pluggable.
+If you are interested in contributing more backends, open a pull request!

 ![Overview](./screenshots/overview.png)